-It would cost approximately 130,000 JPY (Flight ticket: 80,000JPY, Fee for workshop in Thailand [transportation, accommodation, etc.]: 25,000JPY, Food cost in Thailand: 20,000JPY, Insurance: 5,000JPY), plus other personal costs such as souvenir.
+It would cost approximately 130,000 JPY (Flight ticket between Japan and Thailand: 80,000JPY, Fee for workshop in Thailand [transportation, accommodation, etc.]: 25,000JPY, Food cost in Thailand: 20,000JPY, Insurance: 5,000JPY), plus other personal costs such as souvenir.
 However, it is subject to change in fuel surcharge, currency rate, etc. Moreover, some international students need to prepare and pay for VISA by themselves.